-The JBL Center will support cutting edge biological, physical and population-based epidemiological research to understand, interpret, and estimate the health effects of radiation that should pave the way for effective preventive and therapeutic strategies.
-A primary focus will be on understanding fundamental interactions of ionizing radiation, especially low dose levels of radiation, with molecules, cells, and organisms.
-Major topics will include metabolic response to radiation, oxidative stress and inflammatory signaling pathways in the cellular response to radiation, genetic and epigenetic mechanisms regulating radiation response, genetic susceptibility to human disease, improved strategies of radiation therapy, and identification of molecular and cellular markers for radiation response.
-Radiation biology research will interface with the population-based studies of radiation epidemiology and exposure/risk assessment by providing molecular and mechanistic information and biomarkers that may inform population studies at the levels of molecular approaches, population and computational genetics and systems biology approaches to study adaptive responses to radiation exposure, radiation risk assessment, and health outcomes.
+The JBL Center supports cutting edge biological, physical and population-based epidemiological research to understand, interpret, and estimate the health effects of radiation that pave the way for effective preventive and therapeutic strategies.
+A primary focus is on understanding fundamental interactions of ionizing radiation with molecules, cells, and organisms.
+Major topics being researched include the roles of p53 signaling, DNA repair and cell death in responses to ionizing radiation.
+Our radiation biology research provides molecular and mechanistic insights for population-based studies of radiation epidemiology, exposure/risk assessment and health outcomes.